neovim/neovim/CONTRIBUTING.md

   your problem persists.
 - If you're experiencing compile or runtime warnings/failures, try searching for the error message(s) you received (if any) on [Neovim's issue tracker][github-issues].
-    - For installation issues, see [Installing Neovim#troubleshooting][wiki-install-troubleshooting].
+    - For build issues, see [Troubleshooting#build-issues][wiki-troubleshooting-build-issues].
-    - For build issues, see [Building Neovim#troubleshooting][wiki-building-troubleshooting].
+    - For runtime issues, see [Troubleshooting#runtime-issues][wiki-troubleshooting-runtime-issues].
-    - For runtime issues: try to reproduce them by running `nvim` with the smallest possible `nvimrc` (or none at all via `nvim -u NONE`), to rule out bugs in plugins you're using.
+      If your issue isn't mentioned there, try to reproduce your it using `nvim` with the smallest possible `nvimrc` (or none at all via `nvim -u NONE`), to rule out bugs in plugins you're using.
       If you're using a plugin manager, comment out your plugins, then add them back in one by one.

 Include as much detail as possible; we generally need to know: